rgsoda/pypy-llist/docs/index.rst

    .. method:: iternodes([to])

-      Iterate over the list staring from the first node.
+      Iterate over the list starting from the first node.
 If *to* is specified, iteration stops when the current node becomes equal to argument *to*.

    .. method:: pop()